Josef K (band): Musical style

 Musically, they resembled their label mates Orange Juice in fusing post-punk guitars with funk and disco rhythms.
 They were influenced by American bands such as Pere Ubu, Television, Talking Heads, and The Voidoids, and British bands such as Subway Sect.
 However, in terms of their lyrics and image Josef K were always far more downbeat and austere than Orange Juice, and were never to match Orange Juice's commercial success.
 They were also described as sounding similar to Joy Division but "less doomy".
 Haig was a fan of Joy Division and "It's Kinda Funny" was inspired by the death of Ian Curtis.
 Haig's lyrics were also inspired by the works of Franz Kafka, Albert Camus, Hermann Hesse, Fyodor Dostoyevsky, and Knut Hamsun.

-The band adopted what was described as an "anti-rock stance", most members eschewing drink and (most) drugs, and the band never doing encores, which Ross considered "patronizing".
+The band adopted what was described as an "anti-rock stance", most members eschewing drink and (most) drugs, and the band never doing encores, engaging in stage banter, or signing autographs, all of which Ross considered "patronizing".

 Influence

 Josef K would prove to be a major influence on several later 1980s bands, including The June Brides and The Wedding Present (who also never do encores).
 They also influenced later bands such as Franz Ferdinand, The Futureheads, and The Rapture, and they were described in 2006 as "one of the most influential bands in Britain".

 "Sorry for Laughing" was covered by German synth pop group Propaganda on their 1985 album A Secret Wish (and the remix album Wishful Thinking), and again in 2004 by French New Wave/bossa nova band Nouvelle Vague.

-In an interview with Nardwuar, British musician King Krule stated that Josef K created, "intelligent music and it's coming from a pure place, I think.
+In an interview with Nardwuar the Human Serviette, British musician King Krule stated that Josef K created, "intelligent music and it's coming from a pure place, I think.
 Any music like, which is real, should get a listen to."

 Several notable labels have reissued Josef K albums and compilations, including Creation, Domino and LTM Recordings.
 In 2014 Les Disques du Crépuscule issued remastered vinyl and CD editions of The Only Fun in Town.
 The history of Josef K is covered in 2015 documentary film Big Gold Dream, with Malcolm Ross featuring prominently as an interviewee.